romaintestu/forticnapp-workshop/lab-01/README.md

 ### Step 2: Explore Discovery Features

-*Goal: Use Discovery features to identify security risks and investigate application behavior in the cloud environment.*
+*How can we use Discovery features to identify security risks and investigate application behavior in the cloud environment?*

 #### Resource Inventory

-*Goal: Identify EC2 instances with the highest security risk based on vulnerability counts.*
+*Which EC2 instances have the highest security risk based on vulnerability counts, and how can this help prioritize remediation efforts?*

 1. Navigate to **Discovery** > **Resource Inventory** in the left navigation panel
 2. Filter by **Resource Type = ec2:instance** using the filter dropdown